Wahe3bru/100-days-of-code/log.md

 ### Day 5: January 6, Saturday

-**Today's Progress**: Installed and got the InstaPy script working. tested with the test account. running 100 like on 4 tags for the trail account. worked on Applied Visual Design (FCCbeta)
+**Today's Progress**: Installed and got the InstaPy script working. tested with the test account. running 100 like on 4 tags for the trail account.
+Completed Applied Visual Design (FCCbeta)

 **Thoughts**: plan to run the script for the weekend and see if theres uptick.

 **Link(s) to work**

+### Day 6: January 7, Sunday

+**Today's Progress**: completed the intro to Databases (DataCamp) and finished chapter1 of Data Viz with Python course.
+Started on Applied Accessibility section (FCCbeta).

+**Thoughts**: created a script for my insta account but stopped it in order to test the script with LTC. to see what having a big following and content and then running script does. we hoping to see a nice effect. but after one run i doubt it will be big.
+Traillurve is already showing noticeable results, but lack of content is stifling growth - i figure.

+**Link(s) to work** [traillurve](www.instagram.com/traillurve)

 [ Template ]